 Sadly those lessons were never learned by the 'givers of work' and what could have benefited everyone so much.
 Turbo Dispatch so easily could have done so much more than this, had it not been for the interference of some ill-informed people, the majority of whom had no place in the industry and who fortunately in the main have long since left it.

-Those that remain have carried on the work and based on recent changes (2011) and the involvement of APEX Networks the webmaster's old freind David Brinklow believes it may one day soon reach its true potential.
+Those that remain have carried on the work and based on recent changes (2011) and the involvement of APEX Networks under the guidance of the webmaster's old friend David Brinklow we can only hope one day it my reach its true potential.